OpenNebula/docs/source/intro_release_notes/upgrades/upgrading_single.rst

     $ yum upgrade opennebula opennebula-gate opennebula-flow opennebula-provision opennebula-fireedge python3-pyone

-.. warning:: Sunstone Apache Deployments
+.. warning:: Sunstone on Apache

-    When upgrading a frontend where Sunstone is being served through an apache web server, consider that :ref:`filesystem permissions <sunstone_fs_permissions>` might get reset after the upgrade.
-This will result in apache not being able to access Sunstone and will lead to an error where Sunstone will look like endlessly loading and an apache log entry looking like this
+    If upgrading a Front-end where Sunstone is deployed through an **Apache web server**, bear in mind that the upgrade may cause :ref:`filesystem permissions <sunstone_fs_permissions>` to be reset.
+If this happens Apache will be unable to access Sunstone files, and users be unable to access the Sunstone UI.
+The Apache log will show an entry like below:

     .. code-block::

         [Mon Feb 14 11:10:09.133702 2022] [core:error] [pid 668659:tid 140354620548864] [client 10.141.18.116:60062] AH00037: Symbolic link not allowed or link target not accessible: /usr/lib/one/sunstone/public/dist/main.js, referer:

-    Reapply the permissions to prevent this problem
+    To prevent this problem, reapply the correct file permissions after upgrading.

 Community Edition
 --------------------------------------------------------------------------------